 Summary

-• We’ve assessed biodiversity related to: 1) Our own operations; 2) Upstream with our suppliers; 3) Downstream with our product portfolio; 4) Our societal role
+• Throughout this position paper, we’ve assessed biodiversity related to: 1) Our own operation.
+2) Upstream with our suppliers.
+3) Downstream with our product portfolio.
+4) Our societal role.

 Biodiversity in own operations